MartinValchevv/video-wc-gallery/readme.txt

 3. Product pages

 == Changelog ==

+= 1.12 =
+* Fix video loading for Safari browser
+* Fix problematic loading of hidden items
+* Changed the way of visualizing video in the front page of the product, it is now visualized with VideoJS, which will improve the user experience
+* Stop support AVI video formats

 = 1.11 =
 * Fix: Multiple generated sections from WP Bakery with gallery elements